voduchuy/voduchuy/README.md

 I have spent about a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
 Writing codes for scientific computing is my passion.
 This site displays some of my computational projects.

-- 🔭 I’m currently working on visa paperwork to join my dream company accelerating Quantitative System Pharmacology and Virtual Populations!
+- 🔭 I’m currently working on [NumCME](https://github.com/voduchuy/NumCME.jl), a Julia package for direct solution of the Chemical Master Equation.
 - 🌱 I’m currently learning: software design principles, scientific machine learning with Julia, cool maths, Github Actions.
 - 👯 I’m looking to collaborate on efficient implementations of numerical algorithms in Julia, especially those related to Bayesian computation, machine learning, and mathematical biology.
 - ⚡ Fun fact: My Starbucks name is Henry.